Land of 10,000 Lakes

 Key Minnesota Boating Facts

-• Registration Required: All motorized boats and sailboats over 19 feet must be registered with the Minnesota Department of Natural Resources (DNR)
+• Registration Required: All watercraft (including most non-motorized over 10 feet) must be registered with the Minnesota DNR

 Minnesota Boat Loan Rates by Credit Score